 - Large stands of rank and woody heather, left unmanaged, pose a major fire risk due to the build-up of fuel loads.
 The controlled rotational burning of vegetation can help reduce the risk of wildfires, which can cause considerable environmental damage as they burn with greater intensity, burning the peat beneath the vegetation and preventing peatland from storing water and carbon.
+Researchers from the University of York have also found that water levels are higher in moorland areas managed by burning than those left unmanaged, with the wetter landscape further diminishing the risk of wildfire. - Wildfires are increasing with climate change, and in the first four months of 2025 over 113 square miles of the UK was burnt, according to figures from the Global Wildfire Information System; more than the total for any year in more than a decade.
+The cool, low intensity controlled burning of vegetation on peatland, as carried out on moorland managed for grouse, reduces the fuel load and helps reduce the risk of wildfires that burn with greater intensity and can cause considerable environmental damage by burning into the peat.
+Of those wildfires that took place in upland areas, all but a very small minority were on unmanaged moorland.

-Researchers from the University of York have also found that water levels are higher in moorland areas managed by burning than those left unmanaged, with the wetter landscape further diminishing the risk of wildfire. - The 2018 wildfire on Saddleworth Moor, which was followed by a further serious wildfire in February 2019, took 10 days to bring under control, involving firefighters from seven counties assisted by gamekeepers, wardens from the Peak District National Park, National Trust and RSPB, as well soldiers, farmers and other volunteers.
+- A Scottish Government study of the controlled burning of moorland vegetation and wildfires which was undertaken by the James Hutton Institute and released earlier this year found evidence of wildfires over 107 square miles of Scotland's moorlands during a five-year period, with 96% of those occurring outside those areas where controlled burning was carried out.
+That study reinforces the findings of an earlier exercise undertaken by then Scottish Natural Heritage and the Scottish Fire and Rescue Service (SFRS) in 2018 which also showed that the correlation between the number of wildfires resulting in an SFRS call-out and areas managed through heather burning was extremely low.
+From a total of 153 fires, only four were in areas of managed moorland and none occurred during the burning season.
+All were due to accident or arson. - The 2018 wildfire on Saddleworth Moor, which was followed by a further serious wildfire in February 2019, took 10 days to bring under control, involving firefighters from seven counties assisted by gamekeepers, wardens from the Peak District National Park, National Trust and RSPB, as well soldiers, farmers and other volunteers.
 The gamekeepers, who came from nine shooting estates from across the Peak District, provided much-needed experience and specialist firefighting equipment.
 Some four-square miles of moorland were destroyed, and the environmental damage was considerable.
 The moor had a noburn policy. - The 2019 wildfire of Scotland's Flow Country, which resulted from the moorland becoming overgrown, likewise severely damaged over 22 square miles of this UNESCO world heritage site.
 700,000 tonnes of CO2 equivalent were released into the atmosphere, doubling the country's greenhouse gas emissions for the six days it burned.